-Did you know that mobile app development is the most frequently outsourced IT services function, with around 60% of companies outsourcing this function in part or in full?
-No wonder more and more companies from all over the world are interested in finding out more about every step of the mobile development process, in order to better understand what their team needs to provide in order to reap all the amazing benefits outsourcing can bring to the table.
+Did you know that mobile app development is the most frequently outsourced IT services function?
+With around 60% of companies outsourcing this function in part or whole, no wonder more and more companies worldwide are interested in finding out more about every step of the mobile development process.
+It helps understand better what their team needs to provide to reap all the fantastic benefits outsourcing can bring to the table.

 If you are curious about the stages of the mobile app development process when choosing to outsource, here is our approach:

 1. Choose the right partner to develop your app

 If you already decided you don’t have the necessary in-house resources to develop a mobile app, then the first step of the process is to search for a reputable IT outsourcing company for your project.
 Using platforms like Clutch, GoodFirms or AppFutura will help a lot in making an initial list of potential partners but then you’ll have to check their online presence, their case studies and their reviews in order to make sure they have experience in creating products similar to yours.

 After that, make a shortlist and set online meetings in order to get to know each other’s expectations.